HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 **ADDITION BEGINS**

-- **DCP Community Members** are the union of all members of the DCP working on any of the chartered organizations.
+- **DCP Community Members** are the union of all members of the technical team of the DCP, all members of the DCP PM team and all DCP Users.

 **ADDITION ENDS**